 Each line is corrupted by a prefix string and wrapped inside quotes, so this may not be suitable for binary files.

-This only works for the GNU variant of date
+This only works for the GNU variant of date.

 It reads data from files, it may be used to do privileged reads or disclose files outside a restricted file system.